smartsolutioninc/loan-calculator/README.md

 # Loan Calculator (test assignment)

-As part of a test assignment we would like you to fork this project and enhance it based on the requirements below.
-Once the assignment is completed, push your changes to GitHub and send us a pull request.
-We will review it and will arrange another interview to go over your code changes.
+As part of a test assignment we would like you to clone this project and enhance it based on the requirements below.
+Once the assignment is completed, send us a single patch file for review (see instructions in the "To create a patch" section below).
+Once we review the changes we will arrange another interview to go over and discuss your implementation.

 1. Implement the Rule of 78 algorithm on the backend and provide a RESTful end-point that returns the result to the front-end.
 The suggested